anaclaudialemos/drugstore_sales_prediction/README.md

 ## Machine Learning Models
 ### Assumptions
-Given the business problem presented, it is a Regression problem since the response variable must be a real value (the value of sales for each store).
+Given the business problem presented, it is a regression problem since the response variable must be a real value (the value of sales for each store).
 To solve this problem, first, the mean model was used, which is intended to serve as a baseline for comparing the performance of the algorithms.

 Since it was not yet known whether the nature of the sales phenomenon is linear or non-linear, two linear and two non-linear algorithms were selected.
 The algorithms selected for the test were: